vchat-meme-blip/betmirror/README.md

 ![Bet Mirror Header](./docs/assets/header.png)

 **Institutional-grade Polymarket Copy Trading Terminal.
-Features Dedicated Trading Wallets, AI Risk Analysis (Gemini), and Cross-Chain funding via Li.Fi.**
+Features Dedicated Gnosis Safes, AI Risk Analysis (Gemini), and Cross-Chain funding via Li.Fi.**

 **Bet Mirror Pro** is an enterprise-grade trading terminal designed to democratize algorithmic prediction market trading.
 Unlike traditional bots that require you to keep your browser open, Bet Mirror uses a **Hybrid Cloud Architecture**.
-It generates a **Dedicated Trading Wallet** (EOA) for every user, secured by AES-256 encryption.
-This allows the cloud engine to execute trades 24/7 based on **AI Risk Analysis** and **Copy Trading signals**, while ensuring your main savings wallet remains untouched.
+It deploys a **Gnosis Safe** (Smart Wallet) for every user, controlled by an encrypted EOA signer.
+This allows the cloud engine to execute **Gasless Trades** 24/7 via the Polymarket Relayer based on **AI Risk Analysis** and **Copy Trading signals**, while ensuring your main savings wallet remains untouched.
 The platform includes a built-in "Alpha Registry" marketplace, rewarding top traders with a 1% protocol fee from every copier.

 Developed by **PolyCafe**.